railwayapp/docs/src/docs/reference/pricing.md

 ### Usage

 <Collapse title="How is usage billed?">
-Railway charges for the core components of compute that you consume.
+Railway charges for the resources that you consume.
 These include:

 - **RAM**: $10 / GB / mo ($0.000231 / GB / minute)
 - **CPU**: $20 / vCPU / mo ($0.000463 / vCPU / minute)